GoHarbr/layer-compose/roadmap.md

   - Production mode per instantiation (useful for testing)
   - casting (when wrapping over itself)
   - test: services should not be reused between instances

+# Needs thought
+  - when exposing using boolean notation (eg {key: true}) check that there's not already a setter / getter.